Overview

 What are some examples of inappropriate uses of the CarePortal Card?

-Below are some ways that will lead to your church having your CarePortal Card(s) deactivated in order to protect the trust and credibility of the CarePortal platform.
+Below are some ways that will lead to your church having your CarePortal Card(s) deactivated to protect the trust and credibility of the CarePortal platform.

-- Receiving funds and then using other resources to meet the need (funds should be returned)
+- Accepting donations through the platform and then using other resources to meet the need (in this case, the donated money should be returned)

-- Receiving funds on your CarePortal Card and not providing the items you've committed to
+- Receiving money on your CarePortal Card but not following through on providing the items you committed to

 Comments